A couple just retired and wants to determine if converting 401K assets to a Roth will raise their living standard.

 John leaves his assets in his 401K

 John and Mary create a Base Plan, which assumes that John leaves all of his retirement savings in his 401K plan.
-According to this Base Plan, John and Marry can spend $128,528, adjusted for inflation, in each future year.
+According to this Base Plan, John and Marry can spend $130,619, in 2019 dollars, in each future year.
 This is their annual discretionary spending.
 It's above and beyond their fixed (required spending) on housing costs, taxes, and Medicare Part B premiums.

 The What-If Plan

-Next John and Mary run the program specifying that John converts $100,000 each year for five years to a Roth, $500,000 total.
-He does this by entering a "special withdraw" of $100,000 from age 65-69 from his 401(k) and an equal sized contribution to a Roth in the same years.
+Next John and Mary run the program specifying that John converts $100,000 each year for four years to a Roth, $400,000 total.
+He does this by entering a "special withdraw" (in addition to the $18,486 he was already taking beginning in 2020) of $100,000 for the ages 65-68 from his 401(k) and an equal sized contribution to a Roth in the same years.

-The conversion raises the couple's annual discretionary spending from $128,528 to $136,471.
-That's $7,943 more each year for the next 36 years through age 100.
-The present value of all future discretionary spending increases sums to $248,096.
+The conversion raises the couple's annual discretionary spending from $130,619 to $133,459.
+That's $2,840 more each year for the next 36 years through age 100.
+The present value of the additional future discretionary spending this conversion provides amounts to $88,707.
 This increase in living standard costs them a few hours of paperwork and entails no extra risk.